SmileiPIC/tutorials/advanced_wakefield.rst

 .. rubric:: 4.
 Particle binning

 Some electrons have been trapped and accelerated in the wakefield of the laser.
-We can use the particle binning diag in order to visualize them in phase space.
+We can use the ``ParticleBinning`` diagnostic in order to visualize them in phase space.

 **Action**: Visualize the particle binning diagnostic and evaluate the accelerated beam energy.